johnae/spook/README.md

 ```

-### Available additional functions in the global scope
+### Additional functions available in the global scope

 These can be used in the notifier: